Exploring forensic interviewing and investigation

 Forensic Science Group

-The forensic science research group at the University of Portsmouth is using science to identify, eliminate, reconstruct and inform how crime is investigated.
+The forensic science research group at the University of Portsmouth is using science to identify, reconstruct and inform how crime is investigated.

 Missing Persons Group

 We're researching patterns of behaviour that may precede a person going missing and working to improve how cases are handled.